 Time has gone by so fast.
-It's hard to believe, but this July we celebrated Gospel for Asia's 25th birthday.
+It's hard to believe, but this July we celebrated GFA World's 25th birthday.

 I will never forget the conversation I had with a national missionary who had suffered much for sharing Jesus' love in one of the most difficult places in India.
 While describing the se-vere persecution he and his family had endured, he stopped talking and suddenly disappeared into his house.
 A few minutes later, he came back out carrying an old gunnysack.
 Curious, I watched him open it up.
 To my surprise I discovered a sizeable collection of rocks, both large and small.

 When I asked him where the stones came from, he replied, "In the days of persecution, our enemies used these stones to attack us.
 Afterward, I went back and picked some of them up for remembrance."

 What a strange memorial!
 "Why do you want to keep them?"
 I inquired.